Musicians without BordersDanny Felsteiner Mekori

 MwB New Program:

 Recently, Musicians without Borders launched a new program in Uganda.
-MwB partnered with Keep A Child Alive and Alive Medical Services to deliver a yearlong training program for 30 youth leaders.
+MwB partnered with Keep A Child Alive to deliver a yearlong training program for 30 youth leaders.
 MwB is training youth leaders to use the power of music to address the effects of HIV in young people.
 You can read more about this program here.